jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /ellie.jpg

 More recently, researchers had participants interact with Ellie, the virtual interviewer I described earlier, in the context of health-screening interviews.
 The participants were led to believe that Ellie was controlled by either a human or automation and when the believed they were interacting with a computer, they reported lower fear of self-disclosure, lower impression management, displayed their sadness more intensely, and were rated by observers as more willing to disclose.

 ---

-/woebot.png

-In another study, over 36,000 adult users who received digital CBT from Woebot reported on the quality of their therapeutic bond with the chatbot using a standard self-report measure called the Working Alliance Inventory.
-Within 5 days of initial use, their working alliance overall score and their mean bond score were comparable to scores typically seen in research on traditional, outpatient, individual CBT and group CBT.
-This meant that participants reported that they *fairly often* or *very often* felt

-* Woebot likes me.
-* Woebot and I respect each other.
-* Woebot appreciates me.
-* Woebot cares about me even when I do things that they do not approve of.

----